Free To Be Me

 As soon as Markus began the 19-week program, he clicked with his instructor.
 For the ﬁrst time, Markus felt understood and safe among the other kids.

 As the weeks went on, Markus started noticing the butterﬂies in his stomach and the way his muscles would tighten when he was feeling nervous, angry, or scared.
 Markus worked on responding to his feelings skillfully, instead of lashing out.
 Using his breathing and focus, honed through his martial arts training, Markus practiced being with his frustration, and then using skills like asking others for help.
 His instructor supported Markus by recognizing his growth, building his conﬁdence, and challenging Markus and his peers to continue demonstrating their new skills each class.

 At YW, Markus found a place where he felt accepted.
 When his grandmother picked up him up from class, he would excitedly talk about all of his new YW friends.
 As he began to form new friendships and practice what he learned from the program at home with his grandmother, as well as at school, his grandmother noticed an improvement in his schoolwork and their family relationship.
 Markus even started to practice his breathing skills when his baby brother would get upset.

 With each day that passes, the jungle gym at recess has become a distant memory for Markus.
 Not every day is perfect but Markus is taking steps to build positive friendships with his classmates, manage his temper, and raise his hand to answer questions in class.
 Markus is now excited about joining Mindfulness Martial Arts, the next LDMH program for his age, which builds upon YW skills as well as teaching new ones.
 Markus’s grandmother now has the right tools to effectively respond to Markus, and has felt a huge weight lift from her shoulders knowing her grandson is happier and more at ease than ever before.

-For more information on CDI’s Integra Learning Disabilities and Mental Health services, click here.
+For more information on CDI’s Learning Disabilities and Mental Health services (formerly Integra), click here.